chaluvadis/di-navigator/README.md

 ## Overview

 **DI & Service Navigator** is a Visual Studio Code extension designed to help .NET developers understand, visualize, and navigate Dependency Injection (DI) configurations in their projects.
-It scans C# code for Microsoft.Extensions.DependencyInjection registrations (e.g., `services.AddScoped<IUserService, UserService>()`) and injection sites (e.g., constructor parameters), groups them by project and lifetime, detects common issues like duplicates or unused services, and provides a tree view in the Explorer sidebar for easy navigation.
+It scans C# code for Microsoft.Extensions.DependencyInjection registrations (e.g., `services.AddScoped<IUserService, UserService>()`) and injection sites (e.g., constructor parameters), groups them by project and lifetime, and provides a tree view in the Explorer sidebar for easy navigation.

 This tool is particularly useful in large .NET solutions where DI setup is spread across multiple files, making it hard to track services, lifetimes, and dependencies.